elenixu/technical_asignment_elenags/README.md

 -Solution: Fixed it by adding an empty dependency array so that the useEffect hook was correctly managed, preventing the infinite loop.

+4. **Problem using the function getColor from SDG on the Goal code**

+-Problem: The SDG backround color was not being read by the function getColor.

+-Solution: The function getColor could not read the SDG info because it came back as a string, and it needed to be a number(integer) according to the getColor documentation.
+The issue was resolve by passing a parseInt.

 ## Possible improovements:

 1. **Directly connect the SVG files from the API.**